elanorigby/PEP_o_the_morning/README.md

 #### How to Run
 * Make a virtualenv (or whatever)
 * Install requirements
+* get youself an api key from Pushbullet
 * Run `python3 pusher.py` from within project folder